Jacob-Friesen/obscurejs/README.md

 * [flow.js](http://obscurejavascript.tumblr.com/post/113715151349/flow-in-javascript): This is used to string functions that use each others results in a chain.
 * [functionDecompilation.js](http://obscurejavascript.tumblr.com/post/119214042002/function-decompilation): Function decompilation, Angular.js and simplified dependency injector for it.
 * [functionExpressionProperties.js](http://obscurejavascript.tumblr.com/post/127416893771/using-named-function-expressions-properties-in): How properties on object can be used to simplify code.
 Specifically, with named Function Expressions.
+* [generator.js](#): How to implement a relatively close equivalent of generators in pre ES6 JavaScript.
 * [genericChaining.js](http://obscurejavascript.tumblr.com/post/125694248566/generic-chaining-in-javascript): An explanation of a simple generic pattern for creating chainable objects.
 * [interatedAsyncCalls.js](http://obscurejavascript.tumblr.com/post/112442518446/issues-with-iterated-asynchronous-calls-in): How to solve a seemingly wierd issue while passing state to multiple asynchronous calls in JavaScript.
 * [iterator.js](http://obscurejavascript.tumblr.com/post/131438691771/iterators-in-es6-javascript): A simple implementation of the ES6 iterator abstraction in non ES6 JavaScript (without an Iterable implementation).